Digital-Data-Co/forge-docs/src/administration-guide/configuration.md

 # Configuration

-Semaphore can be configured using several methods:
+Forge can be configured using several methods:

-* [Interactive setup](./configuration/snap.md) &mdash; guided configuration when running Semaphore for the first time.
+* [Interactive setup](./configuration/snap.md) &mdash; guided configuration when running Forge for the first time.
 It creates `config.json`.
-* [Configuration file](./configuration/config-file.md) &mdash; the primary and most flexible way to configure Semaphore.
+* [Configuration file](./configuration/config-file.md) &mdash; the primary and most flexible way to configure Forge.
 * [Environment variables](./configuration/env-vars.md) &mdash; useful for containerized or cloud-native deployments.
 * [Snap configuration (deprecated)](./configuration/snap.md) &mdash; legacy method used when installing via Snap packages.